logicalgraphs/CryptoCoin/README.md

 ## TODOs:

+* add error message for listing files that didn't load

 * write a comparison of recommendations from yesterday: how did they do today?

 * add a transfer protocol for coins (instead of dollars)